 Cream the sugar and butter together until smooth.
 Mix in the egg and vanilla until combined.

-Add in the flour and salt until fully incorporated and the cookies come together in a big dough ball.
+Add in the flour and salt until fully incorporated, and the cookie dough will come together in a big dough ball.

 Turn out the dough onto a floured surface and flatten into your hands into a flat disk.
 Wrap it up in plastic wrap and put in fridge for 20 minutes (this makes it much easier to work with).